rpkeenan/simim_public/docs/api_siminterface.rst

 Under the Hood
 --------------

-These features are useful for building installers for new simulations, which should work by extending the ``simim.siminterface._rawsiminterface.sim_catalogs`` class.
+These features are useful for building installers for new simulations, which should work by extending the ``simim.siminterface._rawsiminterface.SimCatalogs`` class.

 .. currentmodule:: simim.siminterface._rawsiminterface
-.. autoclass:: sim_catalogs
+.. autoclass:: SimCatalogs
     :members:
     :inherited-members:

-.. autoclass:: snapshot
+.. autoclass:: Snapshot
     :members:
     :inherited-members: